juniorboycoder/SCIKITLEARN-FLAG-RELIGION-PREDICTION/README.md

 # SCIKITLEARN-FLAG-RELIGION-PREDICTION
-Predicting a religion of a country based on its flag attributes, using python scikitlearn, pandas , numpy and matplotlib
+#PROJECT: Predicting a religion of a country based on its flag attributes, using python scikitlearn, pandas , numpy and matplotlib

 1. TItle: Flag database